A Gentleman's Guide to Love and Murder: Act I

 Monty decides to try his luck with the clergyman in the family, a dithering old man named the Reverend Lord Ezekial D'Ysquith.
 Ezekial gives Monty a tour of the ancestral family church.
-He remembers Isobel as a charming girl who broke her father's heart, but refuses to advocate on Monty's behalf, believing that it is best to avoid family intrigue.
+He remembers Isabel as a charming girl who broke her father's heart, but refuses to advocate on Monty's behalf, believing that it is best to avoid family intrigue.
 Monty and Ezekial ascend the bell tower, where Ezekial nearly loses his balance, thanks to a gusty wind and his own inebriation.
 Monty realizes how easy it would be to let Ezekial fall, exacting revenge for his mother and bringing him one step closer to the earldom ("Foolish to Think (Reprise)").
 Rather than assisting Ezekial to safety, Monty lets him fall to his death.

 Monty returns to his dead-end job as a clerk, frustrated that he toils away while unworthy men grow rich, including Asquith D'Ysquith Jr. He observes Asquith Jr. and his mistress Miss Evangeline Barley, a recent Florodora girl, steal away to a winter resort.
 Monty follows them with the intention of poisoning Asquith Jr., but is unable to get close enough to deliver the poison.
 Asquith Jr. and Miss Barley go ice-skating on a frozen lake, and Monty is struck by inspiration.
 He cuts a hole in the ice, and the skaters fall through and drown ("Poison in My Pocket").

 Monty returns to London and receives a letter from Lord Asquith D'Ysquith Sr., apologizing for the tone of his son's letter and inviting Monty to the bank to speak about a job.
 He is grief-stricken by his son's death in the skating "accident", and offers Monty a comfortable salary and a job as a stockbroker.
 Monty accepts.

 Sibella informs Monty that she is engaged to marry Lionel Holland.
 Upon learning of Monty's new position and income, she begins to reconsider, but forces herself to go through with marrying Lionel ("Poor Monty").